Promoting the success of diverse employees

 The activities of national staff at important overseas bases

-At our overseas subsidiaries, more than 3,000 national staff members work at 68 locations of Idemitsu Group companies.
-Currently, Japanese seconded employees are in charge of management, but we are also working to develop and delegate authority to national staff, including by introducing a personnel system that emphasizes the ability to demonstrate their abilities and implementing leadership training.
-In terms of diversity, Idemitsu Research & Business Development Europe has active members from more than 10 nationalities.
+At Idemitsu Group's overseas subsidiaries, there are over 3,000 national staff working at 68 locations.
+Currently, Japanese seconded employees are in charge of management, but we are also working to develop and empower national staff by introducing a personnel system that emphasizes the degree to which they demonstrate their abilities and by implementing leadership training.
+In terms of diversity, Idemitsu Innovation Europe has members of eight nationalities working there.

 Evaluation